Thai Nguyen Vietnam Travel Guide

 Another glutinous rice cake, this one blended with mugwort, giving it a green color and a little bitter, herbal taste.
 It usually includes a sweet mung bean paste filling.

-Common among ethnic minority communities.
+Common among cultural minority communities.

 Abundant street food stalls and small local eateries (quán ăn) represent the most common and real local food.
 They provide excellent value.
 Local markets also feature food stalls.